| Common Misconceptions

 danger of exposure to harmful sound levels.

-Not true: Most sound systems are tremendously
+Most sound systems are tremendously

 powerful and are capable of producing sounds